 Two Ways to Upgrade Your Roster

 Every week you manage a fantasy roster, you're choosing between two upgrade paths: claim someone off waivers, or make a trade.
 Both work.
 Both have costs.
 Knowing when to use each strategy — and when to combine them — is one of the highest-leverage decisions in fantasy football.
+The cost structures are fundamentally different: a waiver claim costs priority or FAAB dollars, resources that regenerate in value as the season shortens.
+A trade costs a real asset that another manager gets to use against you every remaining week.

 When Waivers Win